photonstorm/phaser-nano/README.md

-# Phaser Micro
+# Phaser Nano

 Phaser is a fast, free and fun open source HTML5 game framework used by thousands of developers worldwide.
 It uses [Pixi.js](https://github.com/GoodBoyDigital/pixi.js/) for WebGL and Canvas rendering across desktop and mobile web browsers.

-Phaser Micro is a highly optimized and bare minimum version of its parent framework.
+Phaser Nano is a highly optimized and bare minimum version of its parent framework.
 Designed specifically for super low file size environments such as banner ads and interstitials, yet still extremely powerful and flexible.
 It retains the same approach towards ease-of-use that makes Phaser so popular.

 ## Features